manywho/service-azure/README.md

 ManyWho Azure Service
 =====================

-> This service is currently in development, and not yet recommended for use in production environments

 This service allows you to integrate your Flows with Azure Id Provider

 before running the app for first time the admin need to consent permissions executing this url in the browser: